jakebeamish/Penplotting.js/README.md

 The way I'm using this framework currently is something like this:

 1. Create a new Sketch (with optional parameters for dimensions, units and background colour)
-2. Create and manipulate Vectors and Lines
+2. Create and manipulate Vectors and Lines in the sketch.generate() function
-3. Add Lines to the Sketch by pushing Lines to the Sketch's `lines` array
+3. Add Lines to be included as SVG elements in the Sketch by pushing Lines to the Sketch's `lines` array
 4. Call the Sketch's instance method `draw()`

 ```js